 Data governance is a system of decision rights, accountabilities and processes aimed at improving the quality, availability, usability and security of an organisation's data.
-Data governance sets the rules of engagement for how data-related decisions are made within an organisation through the creation and enforcement of policies, processes, procedures and formalised roles and responsibilities, and structures.

 Data governance is as important to an agency as any other corporate, business or IT governance process.
-It ensures that people who collect, manage and use data understand their responsibilities and see the value it adds to their work, the objectives of the organisation, as well as on agency outcomes.
-It enables agencies to understand, manage and reduce risks around the data it holds, while extracting the maximum value from it.
+It ensures that people who collect, manage and use data understand their responsibilities and how their work contributes to organisational objectives and outcomes.
+Agencies with good data governance practices are better able to understand and manage risks for their data, while extracting the maximum value from them.

 When an agency implements the IDMF, it is important to establish robust data governance as a key agency process and responsibility.
+This includes identification of key executive sponsors, skills and capabilities, allocation of responsibilities and authorities and establishment of organisational processes and procedures.

-The NSW Data Governance Toolkit27 is a valuable resource designed to assist NSW Government agencies in developing their own data governance capability, and it can be applied to the development of data governance arrangements in an infrastructure data program context.
+The NSW Data Governance Toolkit is a valuable resource designed to assist NSW Government agencies to develop their own data governance capability, and it can be applied to the development of data governance arrangements in an infrastructure data program context.